netgurru/casestudy-kops-project/Solution.md

-To address your requirements, I will provide a high-level solution overview along with an architecture diagram.
-Please note that due to the limitations of this text-based format, I will describe the solution in a sequential manner rather than providing the actual code or detailed step-by-step instructions.
-You can use this overview to implement the solution using the appropriate tools and platforms.
+To address the requirements, I will provide a high-level solution overview along with an architecture diagram.
+We can use this overview to implement the solution using the appropriate tools and platforms.

 1. Kubernetes Cluster Configuration with Kops:
    - Create a Kops configuration file specifying the desired cluster configuration, including multiple instance groups with mixed instance types (spot and on-demand).